next-theme/theme-next-docs/source/docs/advanced-settings/front-matter.md

 `reward_settings` | `object` (1) | Reward settings | From `_config.yml`
 `toc` | `object` (1) | Table of Contents in the sidebar | From `_config.yml`

-(1): they have same structure with the configuration file.
+(1): They have the same structure as the options in {% label primary@theme config file %}.

 **Example**